Green Bean Saltado

 |Saturated Fat||0 g|

-Using nutrient-packed wild rice with the Latin tastes of bell peppers, walnuts and raisins not only gives you a range of health benefits but also a rainbow of visual appeal to impress your friends and family at your next holiday fiesta.
-Canola oil helps the flavors meld.
+With its nutrient-packed wild rice, bell peppers, walnuts, and raisins, this dish offers a range of health benefits and a rainbow of colours.
+The visual appeal and Latin tastes of will impress your friends and family when served at your next holiday fiesta.

 Marsala Quinoa Gravy